collabnix/community/content/en/docs/devops/intro/_index.md

 - Maintaining and developing highly automated services landscape and open source services
 - Take over the ownership for integral components of technology and make sure it grows aligned with company success
 - Scale systems and ensure the availability of services with developers on changes to the infrastructure required by new features and products.

+## How to become a DevOps engineer?

+DevOps is less about doing things a particular way, and more about moving the business forward and giving it a stronger technological advantage.
+There is not a single cookbook or path to become a DevOps professional.
+It's a continuous learning and consulting process.
+Every DevOps tasks have been originated from various development, testing, ops team consulting through consultants and running pilots, therefore it’s hard to give a generic playbook for how to get it implemented.
+Everyone should start with learning about the values, principles, methods, and practices of DevOps and trying to share it via any channel and keep learning.

+Here’s my 10 golden tips to become a DevOps Engineer:

+    1. Develop Your Personal Brand with Community Involvement
+    2. Get familiar with IaC(Infrastructure-as-Code) - CM
+    3. Understand DevOps Principles & Frameworks
+    4. Demonstrate Curiosity & Empathy
+    5. Get certified on Container Technologies - Docker | Kubernetes| Cloud
+    6. Get Expert in Public | Private | Hybrid Cloud offering
+    7. Become an Operations Expert before you even THINK DevOps
+    8. Get Hands-on with various Linux Distros & Tools
+    9. Arm Yourself with CI-CD, Automation & Monitoring Tools(Github, Jenkins, Puppet, Ansible etc) 10.Start with Process Re-Engineering and Cross-collaboration within your teams.